Ignacio Ramonet

-Ignacio Ramonet Miguez (born 5 May 1943) is a Spanish academic, journalist and writer who has been based in Paris for much of his career.
+Ignacio Ramonet Miguez (born 5 May 1943) is a Spanish academic, journalist, and writer who has been based in Paris for much of his career.
 After becoming first known for writing on film and media, he became editor-in-chief of Le Monde diplomatique, serving from 1991 until March 2008.
 Under his leadership, LMD established editorial independence in 1996 from Le Monde, with which it had been affiliated since 1954.

-Ramonet published an editorial in December 1997 in LMD on the Tobin tax that led to the launching of ATTAC.
+Ramonet published an editorial in December 1997 in Le Monde diplomatique on the Tobin tax that led to the launching of ATTAC.
 This is an activist organization promoting taxation of foreign exchange transactions.

-In addition, Ramonet is one of the founders and president of the NGO Media Watch Global.
-He frequently contributes to El País, among other media, and participates in an advisory council to TeleSUR.
+Ramonet is one of the founders of the non-governmental organization Media Watch Global, and its president.
+He frequently contributes to El País, among other media, and participates in an advisory council to the Venezuelan network Telesur.

 Life

 Ramonet was born in Redondela (Pontevedra), Spain, in 1943.
 He went to Tangier, Morocco, to study engineering.
 He continued these studies at Bordeaux, Rabat and Paris.
 In Paris he earned a PhD in Semiology and the History of Culture, at Ecole des Hautes Etudes en Sciences Sociales (School for Advanced Studies in the Social Sciences)- EHESS, one of the French Grande Écoles.

-He has been a professor of Communication Theory at Paris Diderot University.
-He also taught at the Sorbonne.
+Ramonet has been a professor of Communication Theory at Paris Diderot University.
+He also taught at the Paris Diderot University.
 He first started writing journalism as a film critic and writer about film for various magazines.
 Ramonet later wrote more frequently about media culture, communications, and national affairs, becoming associated with Le Monde Diplomatique, started in 1954 as a monthly publication associated with the newspaper.

-He was elected as editor-in-chief in January 1991, serving to March 2008.
+Ramonet was elected as editor-in-chief in January 1991, serving to March 2008.
 Under his leadership, the magazine became editorially independent of Le Monde in 1996.
 It has been an independent critic outside academia of media culture and its ties to national society.

-In 2007 Ramonet participated in the Stock Exchange of Visions project.
+In 2000, he received the prize "Archivio Disarmo - Golden Doves for Peace" from IRIAD.
+In 2007, Ramonet participated in the Stock Exchange of Visions project.

 Opinions

 Socialism

-Ramonet says that it is a betrayal of socialism for some social democrat parties to have chosen the third way between socialism and capitalism.
+Ramonet says that it is a betrayal of socialism for some social democrat parties to have chosen the Third Way between socialism and capitalism.